ufcg-lsd/asperathos/README.md

 <img src="https://www.atmosphere-eubrazil.eu/sites/all/themes/theme1/logo.png" alt="drawing" width="45%"/>

-Asperathos is being used and expanded in other partner projects such as: LNCC, SecureCloud and Atmosphere.
+Asperathos is being used and expanded in our partners: LNCC, SecureCloud and Atmosphere.